Roman-Supernova-PIT/campari/README.md

 This will run the algorithm on supernova with SNID 40120913, in band Y106, using 10 images 5 of which contain SN detections.

 ### NERSC

+(Aside: see examples/perlmutter for an example of running campari in a podman container on Perlmutter.)

 To do a simple test run to ensure everything is installed correctly, you can request a node:

 ```